05K4R/wader-functions/API.md

 ```

 ## setCategoryOnTrack
 Set a category on a track.
-A track can have at most one category, so if the track already has a category it is replaced.
+A track can have at most one category, if the track already has a category it is replaced.
 Also updates the corresponding track and uploader profile.

 ### Input
 ```